 At the completion of Phase 2, the results will be discussed and the applicant is advised as to a pass or fail.
-To be successful at phase 2, the candidate must pass the vehicle inspection and both the personal drive AND commentary.
+To be successful at phase 2, the candidate must pass the vehicle inspection and both the personal drive AND commentary drive.
 If the candidate is successful on either the personal drive or commentary, BOTH must be re-attempted on a subsequent test.

 If passed, the applicant may proceed to Phase 3, to be conducted on a different day.
-Failure will result in a mandatory wait period of at least 14 calendar days following the first attempt, and 21 calendar days following the second attempt.